-The members of our compensation committee are Mr. Garner, Dr. Brady and Ms. Rhoads.
+The members of our compensation committee are Mr. Garner, Dr. Brady and Dr. Hill.
 Mr. Garner serves as the chairman of the committee.
-Our Board has determined that each of Mr. Garner, Dr. Brady and Ms. Rhoads is independent under the applicable rules and regulations of The NASDAQ Capital Market, is a "non-employee director" as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and is an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended.
-The compensation committee met three times during 2015 including telephonic meetings.
+Our Board has determined that each of Mr. Garner, Dr. Brady and Dr. Hill is independent under the applicable rules and regulations of the Nasdaq Capital Market, and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The compensation committee met three times during 2022.
 The compensation committee is governed by a written charter, which the compensation committee reviews and evaluates at least annually.
-The charter is available to stockholders on our website at www.evokepharma.com.